ari4java/ari4java/docs/HELLOWORLD.md

 	list(AriCallback<List<? extends Channel>> callback);

-instead of the plain list.
+instead of the plain list() method.

 A working example can be found under the examples tree, as in https://github.com/l3nz/ari4java/blob/master/examples/helloworld/HelloAriWorld.java